Managing High Water Levels in the Wet Season

 - Letter from SFWMD Executive Director Ernie Marks to Sanibel Mayor Kevin Ruane Re: Lake Okeechobee Discharges – June 12, 2018 [PDF]

-Over the long term, the District is working with its federal partners at the Corps to make steady progress on several ecosystem restoration projects throughout the agency's 16-county region.
-Now under construction or being planned, these projects will collectively reduce harmful lake releases to the northern estuaries and capture local stormwater runoff – both of which are responsible for excess freshwater flows to the estuaries.
+Over the long term, the SFWMD Governing Board is working with its federal partners at the U.S. Army Corps of Engineers to make steady progress on several ecosystem restoration projects throughout the agency's 16-county region.
+Now under construction or being planned, these projects will collectively send needed clean water south to the Everglades while reducing harmful lake releases to the northern estuaries and capturing local stormwater runoff – both of which are responsible for excess freshwater flows to the estuaries.

 Where is the Latest Data for the Northern Estuaries?